Ultrametric spaces of branches on arborescent singularities: A reminder on intersection theory for normal surface singularities

+The fact that if the entries of a symmetric positive definite matrix are non-positive outside the diagonal, then the entries of the inverse matrix are non-negative was proved by Coxeter \cite[Lemma 9.1]{C 34} and differently by Du Val \cite[Page 309]{DV 40}, following a suggestion of Mahler.
+The stronger fact that in our case the entries of $(- \check{E}_u \cdot \check{E}_v)_{(u,v) \in \cV^2}$ are positive comes from the fact that the dual graph of the initial matrix $(- E_u \cdot E_v)_{(u,v) \in \cV^2}$ is connected.
+For historical details about this theme, see Coxeter \cite[Section 10.9]{C 73}.

-Proposition \ref{prop:negcoef} may be reformulated as the fact that \emph{the nef cone of $\pi$ is included in the opposite of the effective cone of $\pi$}, where we use the following terminology, which is standard for global algebraic varieties:
+Proposition \ref{prop:negcoef} may be reformulated as the fact that \emph{the pointed nef cone of $\pi$ is included in the interior of the opposite of the effective cone of $\pi$}, where we use the following terminology, which is standard for global algebraic varieties: